 Draven Sion employs a fast midrange strategy where we look to apply early pressure and use Sion as a finisher on turn 7 or 8.

 Most of our cards benefit from Discard and help level Sion in due time – on top of their inherent benefits.
 The infamous Zaunite Urchin + Sump Dredger + Rummage package works extremely well here with units such as Draven, Boom Baboon, Fallen Rider, and Lost Soul.

 Our early/mid-game objective is to field as potent and wide a board as possible to prepare for Sion.
 It is important to note that this deck has incredible staying power thanks to its ability to recycle low-value cards like Draven’s Spinning Axes or Fallen Rider.
 Lost Soul stands out in his regard especially – he is effectively an infinite (albeit slow) value machine.

-Once we arrive to turn 7, it is virtually impossible for Sion to not be levelled.
+Once we arrive to turn 7, Sion will generally already be leveled.
 At that point, you should be also ahead on board and Sion will be nothing but the nail in the coffin.
-Your opponent will be presented with a lose-lose scenario: either deal with Sion and lose to the rest of your board, or deal with your board and allow Sion to slam in for massive damage.
+Your opponent will be presented with a lose-lose scenario: either deal with Sion and lose to the rest of your board or deal with your board and allow Sion to slam in for massive damage.

 Tech and Options

 - Noxian Fervor can replace Ravenous Flock if you opt for a version without Arachnoid Sentry.
 It also can be used to kill off your own Sion for a Rally proc, all the while giving even more burn reach.

 - Draven’s Biggest Fan helps finding Draven in time, a core champion for your early gameplan.
 However, it doesn’t provide much to your deck when you already have Draven or draw his biggest fan in the late game.